Kloudless/kloudless-node/README.md

 Optional parameters:
 "active": enables the link if true, disables the link if false.
 "password": set a password for the link.
 "expiration": set an expiration date for the link.
+Can be an instance of Date() or a number (in milliseconds).
 ***
 ###links.delete()
 **Required params:** ```account_id, link_id```